evasys-community/moodle-block_onlinesurvey/README.md

 This plugin requires Moodle 3.5+

-EvaSys requirements
+evasys requirements
 -------------------

-Please note that this plugin requires a commercial subscription of EvaSys and a running instance of at least EvaSys version 7.1 (2151).
+Please note that this plugin requires a commercial subscription of evasys and a running instance of at least evasys version 7.1 (2151).

-For details about EvaSys, please see https://en.evasys.de/ (english) or https://www.evasys.de/ (german).
+For details about evasys, please see https://en.evasys.de/ (english) or https://www.evasys.de/ (german).